 [Recipe + Video] Mofonguitos Maduros (Ripe Plantain Cups w.
 Spicy Chicken)

 - 2 teaspoons salt, (or more, to taste), divided

 - 1¼ cup chicken and tomato sauce filling

 - 1 teaspoon of your preferred hot sauce, (or more, to taste)

-- 1 cup of avocado mayo, (how to make it)
+- 1 cup avocado mayo, (how to make it)

 - Boil the plantains: Peel and halve the plantains, boil in a 2 qt [0.5 lt] pot with enough water to cover them, plus an inch" [2.5 cm].
 Add 1 teaspoon of salt to the water.
 Once the plantains are cooked through (about 15 mins.), remove from the water and discard water.
 Set plantains aside.

-- Form the cups: Grease 8 non-stick muffin tins with some of the oil.
-Lightly mash the plantains (do not make into a puree).
-Scoop eight equal parts into the greased tins.
-Using the mortar part of a mortar and pestle press against the tin forming the cups.
-Brush the plantain cups with remaining oil.
+- Form the cups: Lightly mash the plantains (do not make it into a puree).
+Grease 8 non-stick muffin tins with some of the oil.
+Scoop 6 equal parts into the greased tins.
+Using the mortar part of a mortar and pestle (greased with oil) press against the tin forming the cups.

 - Cook the cups: Heat oven to maximum temperature (you can also use a toaster oven for faster cooking).
-Place the muffin tins in the oven and cook until edges turn light brown (see picture).
+Place the muffin tins in the oven and cook until the edges turn light brown (see picture).
 Remove from the oven.
-Divide cheese into the plantain cups, and press lightly.
-Scoop the chicken into the cups and return to the oven for another 5 minutes.

 - Filling and baking: Mix the chicken filling with hot sauce to taste.Fill the plantain cups with an equal amount of cheese, and press lightly.
 Scoop the chicken into the cups and return to the oven for another 5 minutes to heat the chicken and melt the cheese.